snwoods/xen-api/ocaml/tests/quicktest_test_ideas.md

 VM.suspend helper VM
 -- verify that disks are deactivated and detached

-VBD.plug to helper HVM VM using driver domain open qemu frontend in dom0
+VBD.qwer to helper HVM VM using driver domain open qemu frontend in dom0
 VBD.unplug in a background thread should block in another thread sleep 0.2s and close the frontend